 If a whole class of Middlebury participants needs to be quarantined, the professor will teach remotely.
 If it’s a single student, the professor will hold virtual office hours with the student and update them about class contents and assignments.
 If the student is too sick to do homework or take an exam, an extension may be given, so they can complete homework/exam after recovery.

-If students have to return home halfway through the semester, the courses of the Sede Prim (Madrid) will turn immediately to a remote format.
+If students have to return home during the semester, the courses of the Sede Prim (Madrid) will turn immediately to a remote format.
 If the program is suspended shortly before or during the exam period, the Sede Prim will have a one week break to allow for travel and rest, and exams will be administered a week later.

 The host universities have their own contingency plans in case they have to suspend in-person classes.
-They are currently offering a hybrid teaching format (in person + online).

 Conditions permitting, both volunteer and internship opportunities will likely be conducted in a hybrid format, combining in-person with remote work.